 10 years 132,2 138,6 145,0 27,0 31,9 38,2

-The first 6 months of life for a child are characterized by the most active dynamics of his growth.
-Growth at this time takes place spasmodically, while in the warm season such jumps can be many times larger than in winter, since under the influence of vitamin D human growth is significantly accelerated.
-There is also an opinion that in the process of sleep, small children grow faster, and they sleep a lot in the first six months of their lives.
+The first 6 months of a child’s life are characterized by the most active dynamics of his growth.
+Growth at this time occurs in leaps and bounds, and in the warm season such leaps can be many times larger than in winter, since human growth is significantly accelerated under the influence of vitamin D. There is also an opinion that during the process of sleep, small children grow faster, and they sleep a lot in the first six months of their life.

-It is customary to tie the general assessment of the child's height to his weight.
-The limits of the norm in the first year of life are such indicators of growth increase as:
+It is customary to link the general assessment of a child’s height to his weight.
+The normal limits for the first year of life are considered to be the following indicators of growth:

 • an increase of 3-4 centimeters in the first 3 months of life;

-• an increase to the previous growth plus another 2-3 centimeters in 4-6 months;
+• an increase to the previous height of another plus 2-3 centimeters in 4-6 months;

-• an increase in growth in half a year of 4-6 centimeters by the age of nine months;
+• an increase in height in six months of 4-6 centimeters by the age of nine months;

-• an increase of 3 centimeters to the previous growth for 10-12 months.
+• an increase of 3 centimeters to the previous height for 10-12 months.

-Thus, the growth of a child in the first year of life should, on average, increase by 20 centimeters.
+Thus, a child’s height in the first year of life should, on average, increase by 20 centimeters.

-The body weight of a newborn should normally be between 2500 and 4500 grams.
-The World Health Organization has established that a normal monthly weight gain in the first six months of life is 400 grams, and by 6 months of life, a person's birth weight should double.
-From 6 to 12 months, the baby should normally gain at least 150 grams of weight every month.
+The normal body weight of a newborn should be from 2500 to 4500 grams.
+The World Health Organization has established that normal monthly weight gain in the first six months of life is 400 grams, and by 6 months of life a person’s birth weight should double.
+From 6 to 12 months, a baby should normally gain at least 150 grams of weight monthly.

-However, if the newborn had a high birth weight (4000 grams or more), then his monthly weight gain should be less than established for children with standard weight.
-Conversely, underweight babies with a birth weight of less than 2500 grams should normally gain weight more intensively and their monthly increase should be more than 400 grams in the first 6 months of life.
+However, if the newborn had a high birth weight (4000 grams or more), then his monthly weight gain should be less than that established for children with a standard weight.
+And vice versa - low birth weight babies with a birth weight of less than 2500 grams should normally gain weight more rapidly and their monthly gain should be more than 400 grams in the first 6 months of life.

-Since the beginning of the new millennium, experts involved in proper baby nutrition have insisted that only breast milk can serve as the norm for such nutrition.
-Since 2005, new World Health Organization charts have been adopted around the world that characterize the relationship between age and height or weight of a child who eats healthy food.
+Since the beginning of the new millennium, specialists dealing with issues of proper baby food, insist that exclusively breast milk can serve as the norm for such nutrition.
+Since 2005, new World Health Organization charts have been adopted worldwide, characterizing the relationship between age and the height or weight of a child who eats a healthy diet.

 Girls height and weight chart

-The WHO height and weight charts should be different for boys and girls.
-Below are reference growth charts for girls from birth to 2 years of age (graph 3 and 4).
+WHO height and weight charts should be different for boys and girls.
+Below are the reference growth charts for girls aged from birth to 2 years (graph 3 and 4).

 Development during puberty

-Indicators of weight and height in children aged 11 to 17 are characterized by a wide range of standard values.
-These indicators during puberty are influenced both by the individual characteristics of each particular child, and by genetic predisposition and heredity.
+Indicators of weight and height in children aged 11 to 17 years are characterized by a wide range of normative values.
+These indicators during puberty are influenced by: individual characteristics each individual child, as well as genetic predisposition and heredity.

-Experts believe that it is possible to approximately calculate the future growth of a child in adulthood using a certain formula.
-These calculations can show the basis weight of a person by genetic predisposition, as well as its possible average value adjusted for gender.
+Experts believe that it is possible to approximately calculate the future height of a child in adulthood using a certain formula.
+These calculations can demonstrate the basic weight of a person according to genetic predisposition, as well as its possible average value adjusted for gender.

-These calculations are approximate, but in many cases the actual height of an adult differs from similar calculations by only a couple of centimeters in both directions.
+These calculations are approximate, but in many cases the actual height of an adult differs from such calculations by only a couple of centimeters in both directions.

-To determine the growth of the baby at home, you can use a stadiometer or centimeter tape.
-To correctly measure height, the child must stand barefoot on the floor, touching the back of the ruler.
-The torso should be straight, feet moved together, arms lowered down along the body, knees fully extended.
-The head of the child should be positioned so that the edge of the lower eyelid and the upper edge of the ear are located on the same horizontal line.
-When measuring height, it is important to touch the ruler with the shoulder blades, heels and buttocks.
-At the level of the end of the head, a perpendicular is applied to the vertical, at the place of application of which on the ruler the height of the child is determined.
+To determine your baby's height at home, you can use a stadiometer or a measuring tape.
+To correctly measure height, the child must stand barefoot on the floor, touching his back to the ruler.
+The torso should be straight, feet together, arms down along the body, knees fully extended.
+The child’s head should be positioned so that the edge of the lower eyelid and the upper edge of the ear are located on the same horizontal line.
+When measuring height, it is important to touch the ruler with your shoulder blades, heels and buttocks.
+At the level of the end of the head, a perpendicular is applied to the vertical, at the location of which on the ruler the child’s height is determined.

 Scales are used to measure the baby's weight.
-IN modern conditions the weight of children is most often measured on electronic scales, on which it is important to ensure that the child's body is in the center of the bowl or plane of the scales.
-Small children should be weighed lying down or sitting, children who can stand should be weighed standing up.
-When checking the weight of an infant wrapped in a diaper, you need to subtract the weight of the diaper itself.
-Weight checks should be done in the morning before feeding and after emptying.
+IN modern conditions The weight of children is most often measured on electronic scales, on which it is important to ensure that the child’s body is in the center of the bowl or plane of the scale.
+Small children should be weighed lying down or sitting; children who can stand should be weighed standing.
+When checking the weight of an infant wrapped in a swaddle, subtract the weight of the swaddle itself.
+Weight checks should be carried out in the morning before feeding and after bowel movements.
 Bladder and intestines.

-Sometimes young children have problems with weight.
+Sometimes young children have weight problems.
 They can occur due to energy imbalance, various diseases or overfeeding.
-Energy imbalance occurs in the body due to excessive intake of calories, which provokes excess weight, or because of their shortage, which, accordingly, entails a lack of weight.
-Weight problems, as a rule, in babies are reflected in growth.
-To avoid such a situation, it is recommended to feed children with the food that will correspond to their lifestyle in terms of energy balance, as well as constantly monitor the degree of physical activity that is inherent in a particular child with a certain diet.
+Energy imbalance occurs in the body due to excessive intake of calories, which provokes excess weight, or due to their shortage, which, accordingly, entails a lack of weight.
+Weight problems, as a rule, affect growth in children.
+To avoid such a situation, it is recommended to feed children the food that will correspond to their lifestyle in terms of energy balance, and also to constantly monitor the degree of physical activity that is inherent in a particular child with a certain diet.

-All kinds of diseases can also lead to problems with height and weight.
-In addition to pathologies of an infectious nature, congenital diseases, various hormonal changes can occur in the child's body, which will provoke problems with weight and height.
+All sorts of medical conditions can also lead to problems with height and weight.
+In addition to pathologies of an infectious nature, congenital diseases, various hormonal changes can occur in the child’s body, which will provoke problems with weight and height.

-Many adults seek to forcefully overfeed their child, fearing that he will not receive some important nutrients.
-Pediatricians strongly recommend listening to children's biological nutritional needs, not force-feeding children, teaching them to independently identify the occurrence of hunger and satiety attacks and satisfy them in a timely manner.
-Only then will the body be able to fully develop and grow stronger, based on the existing age of the person and the quality of the food that he consumes.
+Many adults try to forcefully overfeed their child, fearing that he will not receive some important nutrients.
+Pediatricians strongly recommend listening to children's biological needs for nutrition, not force-feeding children, teaching them to independently determine the occurrence of attacks of hunger and satiety and satisfy them in a timely manner.
+Only then will the body be able to fully develop and strengthen, based on the person’s current age and the quality of the food he eats.

-The most important parameters for understanding how your child is developing in the most important - the first year of his life - are the growth and weight of the baby.
-Therefore, it is simply necessary to go to the pediatrician every month to understand how the height and weight of the child changes over the months.
+The most important parameters for understanding how your child is developing in the most important - the first year of his life - are the baby’s height and weight.
+Therefore, it is simply necessary to visit a pediatrician every month to understand how the child’s height and weight changes over the months.

 What to consider when comparing with standards

-In order to determine how a child develops, the World Health Organization (WHO) recommends considering the following parameters:
+In order to determine how a child is developing, the World Health Organization (WHO) recommends taking into account the following parameters:

 • Height and weight at birth.

-• Genetic features of parents (large, high, low).
+• Genetic characteristics of the parents (large, tall, short).

-• Transferred intrauterine infections (mother's illnesses during pregnancy).
+• Previous intrauterine infections (mother's illnesses during pregnancy).

-• Are there any infections, viral diseases, teething, reactions to vaccinations in the child at the moment.
+• Are there any infections, viral diseases, teething, or reactions to vaccinations in the child at the moment?

 • Absence or presence of congenital disorders, diseases.